Head of Department

-The course is well suited to pupils who not only play sport to school level or above, but also have an interest in the wider aspects of sport and physical activity.
-There is a 70/30 split between theory and practical with the theory side of the course being split into 3 components.
+This course is well suited to pupils who, not only play sport to school level or above, but also have an interest in the wider aspects of sport and physical activity.
+We follow the OCR Physical Education course which has a 70/30 split between theory and practical.
+The theory side of the course is split into three components:

 Component 1: Physiological Factors Affecting Performance

 This group of topics focuses on key systems of the human body involved in movement and physical activity.
-Pupils will develop their knowledge and understanding of the changes within these body systems prior to exercise, during exercise of differing intensities, and during recovery.
-Application of this theoretical knowledge will enable them to understand how changes in physiological states can influence performance in physical activities and sport.
-They will be expected to be able to interpret data and graphs relating to changes in these body systems during exercise of differing intensities and during recovery.
-The assessment for this component is in the form of a 2 hour written examination at the end of the Upper 6th year.
+You will develop their knowledge and understanding of the changes within these body systems prior to exercise, during exercise of differing intensities, and during recovery.
+Application of this theoretical knowledge will enable you to understand how changes in physiological states can influence performance in physical activities and sport.
+You will be expected to be able to interpret data and graphs relating to changes in these body systems during exercise of differing intensities and during recovery.
+The assessment for this component is in the form of a two-hour written examination at the end of the Upper Sixth year.

 Component 2: Psychological Factors Affecting Performance

 This component focuses on the psychological factors affecting physical activities and sports, including: models and theories that affect learning and performance in physical activities; how different methods of training and feedback work and why their effectiveness differs from person to person; group dynamics and the effects of leadership and stress on performers.
-Through the study of this component pupils will gain a deeper understanding of the underlying psychological factors that influence our performance in physical activity and sport.
-They will learn how to apply the theories to practical examples, giving guidance and feedback in constructive ways that are suited to that individual’s personality; therefore assisting in developing practical performance in physical activities and sports.
-The assessment for this component is in the form of a 1 hour written examination at the end of the Upper 6th year.
+Through the study of this component you will gain a deeper understanding of the underlying psychological factors that influence our performance in physical activity and sport.
+You will learn how to apply the theories to practical examples, giving guidance and feedback in constructive ways that are suited to that individual’s personality; therefore assisting in developing practical performance in physical activities and sports.
+The assessment for this component is in the form of a one-hour written examination at the end of the Upper Sixth year.